Takealot

 Fulfilment Fee (FBT)

-A per-item fee based on the dimensional weight of the product:
+Based on the size and weight of your product:

 | Size Tier | Approximate Fee |